Greatest Generation: Later years and legacy

 them say they have become more conservative on economic, social, foreign policy, moral, and legal issues as they have aged.
 Over 9 in 10 (91%) of this age group are registered to vote and 90% voted in the 2000 presidential election.
-The last member of this generation to be elected president was George H. W. Bush (1989–1993), and as of 2023 the last surviving president from this generation is Jimmy Carter (1977–1981).
+The last member of this generation to be elected president was George H. W. Bush (1989–1993), and the last surviving president from this generation was Jimmy Carter (1977–1981).
 In its latter years, this generation was introduced to continued technological advancements such as mobile phones and the Internet.

-As of 2019, approximately 389,000 of the 16 million Americans who served in World War II remain alive.
-Living members of this generation are either in their 90s or are centenarians.
+As of 2025 some 45,000 (under 0.5%) of the 16 million Americans who served in World War II remain alive.
+Living members of this generation are either in their late 90s or are centenarians.

 The lives of this generation are a common element of popular culture in the western world, and media related to this generation's experiences continues to be produced.
 The romanticizing of this generation has faced criticism by some.
 However, some also praise the traits and actions of this generation and cite their sacrifices as a lesson for current generations.

-During the COVID-19 pandemic, living members of this generation have been impacted by the pandemic, such as Lee Wooten, who was treated in the hospital for coronavirus and recovered just prior to his 104th birthday in 2020.
+During the COVID-19 pandemic, living members of this generation have been impacted by the pandemic, such as Major Lee Wooten, who was treated in hospital for COVID-19 and recovered just before his 104th birthday in 2020; he died aged 105.

 Britain

 In Britain, this generation came of age, like most of the western world, during a period of economic hardship as a result of the Great Depression.
 When the war in Europe began, millions of British citizens joined the war effort at home and abroad.
-2.9 million members of this generation served in the war, and there were 384,000 casualties.
-At home, The Blitz claimed the lives of thousands and destroyed entire British cities.
+Over 6 million members of this generation served in the war, and there were 384,000 casualties.
+At home, the Blitz claimed the lives of thousands and destroyed entire British cities.
 The men and women of this generation continue to be honored in the U.K., particularly on V-E Day.
-In 2020, British Prime Minister Boris Johnson compared this generation to current generations and indicated his desire for them to show the “same spirit of national endeavour”, in relation to the COVID-19 pandemic.
-Queen Elizabeth II, a member of this generation who lived through World War II, echoed much of the same.
+In 2020, British Prime Minister Boris Johnson compared this generation to current generations and indicated his desire for them to show the "same spirit of national endeavour", in relation to the COVID-19 pandemic.